zyteo/LighTide/readme.md

 Website display satisfactory results as intended.
 Done with all the remaining points!
 Website overhaul is complete!

+9 Sep 2023 - Adjusted diagram to reflect current app.
+Think a sequence diagram would be better but due to time constraints, will leave it for now first.
 ```

 ### Problem-Solving Strategy